polygamma/aurman/README.md

 - `--solution_way`: print what exactly will be done, order of installing/removing packages

-- `--not_remove name`: specify packages which are installed on your system but must not be removed. you may specify more than one package, space separated
+- `--holdpkg name`: specify packages which are installed on your system but must not be removed. you may specify more than one package, space separated

+- `--holdpkg_conf`: append packages from the pacman.conf to `--holdpkg`

 ## Features